KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Introduction

 Language models (LMs) have demonstrated strong capabilities in long-form document analysis and multimedia understanding~\cite{zhang2025systematic,laskar2023building,yin2024survey}.
 These underpin emerging mobile and embedded applications such as smart note-taking for meetings~\cite{otterai2025,firefliesai2025}, document analysis~\cite{adobeacrobatai2025,gmailgemini2025}, voice assistants for transcription and summarization~\cite{appleintelligence2025,googlerecorder2025}, and video search with natural language queries~\cite{appleintelligence2025,google_lens_video_search2025}.
 Increasingly, users expect these capabilities to run directly on their devices.

 On-device deployment offers clear benefits: enhanced privacy by keeping data on-device, offline functionality under poor connectivity, and avoiding LM API costs.
-With the growing availability of GPUs and NPUs on modern systems on chips~\cite{qualcomm_snapdragon8elite,orangepi5pro,mediatek_dimensity9400plus}, local deployment is becoming feasible.
+With the growing availability of powerful GPUs and NPUs on modern systems on chips~\cite{qualcomm_snapdragon8elite,orangepi5pro,mediatek_dimensity9400plus}, local deployment is becoming feasible.

-However, running LMs efficiently on resource-constrained devices like mobile and embedded AI systems remains challenging due to limited memory, I/O bandwidth, and compute power.
+However, running LMs efficiently on resource-constrained devices like mobile and embedded AI systems remains challenging due to limited memory capacity and I/O bandwidth.
 While quantization~\cite{frantar2022gptq,lin2024awq} and parameter offloading~\cite{alizadeh2023llm,xue2024powerinfer} reduce model footprint, a critical bottleneck lies in managing the key-value (KV) cache.
-Unlike fixed model weights, the KV cache grows linearly with sequence length and batch size, often surpassing model size (as shown in Figure~\ref{fig:mem_dist}).
+Unlike fixed model weights, the KV cache grows linearly with sequence length and batch size, often surpassing model size (as shown in Fig.~\ref{fig:mem_dist}).
 On a 4B-parameter LM, batched inputs over 16K tokens already push the KV cache beyond device memory, causing latency spikes or out-of-memory failures.
 As LMs are increasingly applied to long-context tasks, practical on-device inference requires efficient KV cache management.

 Prior work reduces KV cache overhead by offloading from GPU to CPU memory~\cite{lee2024infinigen,sun2024shadowkv}, alleviating GPU pressure in server settings with abundant CPU RAM.
 These techniques, however, are ill-suite for mobile and embedded systems, where GPUs/NPUs typically share only 8-32 GB of RAM with the CPU.
 A natural alternative is to offload the KV cache to non-volatile storage\footnote{We use \textit{disk} for non-volatile storage and \textit{memory} for main memory.}, such as NVMe-, UFS-, or eMMC-based devices.
-However, without careful optimization, this approach severely degrades performance: mobile memory bandwidth is roughly 100 GB/s, while disk bandwidth is often just ~1 GB/s - two to three orders of magnitude lower than servers.
+However, without careful optimization, this approach severely degrades performance: mobile memory bandwidth is roughly 100 GB/s, while disk bandwidth is often just ~1 GB/s - two to three orders of magnitude lower than their server counterparts.